coltin/JimJam/README.md

 This is not necessarily in any order.

-* Fix the project directory structure so it's not so flat! :) Right now all modules have all java files in the root package.
+* Fix the project directory structure so it's not so flat! :)
 * Create a section of this READEME that is dedicated to the sample application.
 How it works, how it can be used, etc.
-* Ensure DB actions are done in the background.
+* Make calls to JobManager async (mostly done with JobManagerThread).
+* Fix issue with the ExecutorService only spinning up one thread in its pool, even with plenty of jobs.
-* Add job lifecycle methods so that application developers can hook into them as desired.
-[This might be done, need to re-evaluate]
+* Add job lifecycle methods so that application developers can hook into them as desired. (partially done)
-* Allow Files (supplied as file paths) to be associated with a Job.
-When the job is removed, so are the files associated with that job.
- * The idea here is that you can create jobs which process temporary files, and you can just pass up responsibility for cleaning them.
 * Allow a job to cancel?
 Seems like this is unnecessary given a job can throw an exception to cancel itself.
 Having something outside the job cancel might be useful.
-* The state of jobs is not currently stored after it's added.
-So if a job modifies its state and expects this to be the case between retries, there is no mechanism to do this (inside the Job manager).
-Therefore it might make sense to allow jobs to specify a data model which gets stored to disk whenever the Job calls "saveModel()".
-Or maybe we can just save the whole job to disk every retry and save the hassle.
+* If a persistent job fails to complete and it will be re-run, first save its current state to disk so that running it again will have th previous state.
+This should be documented.
+Maybe this behaviour can be confifured.
+* Write a section on performance (better done after more core tasks are completed) [memory, cpu, threading].
+* When starting up the JobManager and jobs are added from disk, jobs should be added in priority order; or the ExecutorService should be locked from spinning up Threads until all these jobs have been added.
+* Updated sample application so that logcat is not required to analyze jobs.
+* Change NetworkBroadcastReceiver so that it runs in a background thread.

 Where does the JobManager live?
 -------------------------------